yannycastrillon/auto_lite/README.md

 ## Key aspects
 * Time invested so far: 6.5 hours.
 * API data to show the information of each auto on the Search and detail page.
 * Basic functionality have test coverage using RSpec.

 ## Future requirements
 * Add count of the Viewed X times when clicking on each of the auto's details page.
 * Add validation regarding the searchable fields on the Home page.
 * Add Bootstrap and CSS styling on the pages.
 * Refactor some of the code on the Controllers to keep it DRY.
+* Add pagination to the search page.